Lab 2 - Simple Search Engine and Testing

 After appending

-.
+/addto the end of your URL, you can append?s=followed by any String value.
+Doing this will call thehandleRequestfunction and will go into the the firstifcondition.
+This appendage will add your chosen value to the ArrayList,list.
 The function will then print to the screen, confirming that your chosen value has been added to the list.
-An example for the String value “34” is shown below:
+An example for the String value “34” is shown below: -

 -